Guide on How to Optimize Your WordPress Theme Performance

 Use Soundless Video

 You may also want to consider using soundless videos on your blog as they are smaller in size and do not take as much buffering time.
 You can upload it first on Instagram and then embed it on your blog.
 It is best to incorporate captions to guide the audience into comprehending the video content.
-In Movavi Video Editor, you can add caption to videos by going to the Titles tab.
+In Movavi Video Editor, you can by going to the Titles tab.
 You can choose from simple and animated styles to display the subtitles.
 To add a title style, drag it to the timeline and double click on it to enter the text.
 You will be able to edit the caption in the preview area.
 On top, you will see the options for clip, font, and color properties.
 You can move the caption to anywhere you want on the video.
 If you want to adjust the duration, click the gearwheel button and go to Tools > Video to enter the duration.
 Under the video tab, you can also adjust the opacity of the title.

 Uninstall Plugins You Don’t Need